 The Ultimate Content Writing Guide for Small Business Owners

 Part of building a new website involves writing content that describes your business and your services or products.
 If writing doesn’t come naturally to you and you haven’t had any practice at it, this can be the most daunting process of creating your site.
-But before you become overwhelmed by blank pages and blinking cursor on your screen, take a deep breathe and check out these 6 tips.
+But before you become overwhelmed by blank pages or a blinking cursor on your screen, take a deep breathe and check out these 8 tips.
 They’ll help you write professional, effective, and easy-to-read content:

 Tip 1: Think About Your Readers